HadarNeu/DevSecOps-Pyhton/README.md

 After creating all prerequisites you can safely commit to main branch and the [build-and-push.yml](https://github.com/HadarNeu/DevSecOps-Pyhton/blob/main/.github/workflows/build-and-push.yml) workflow will be automatically deployed.
 The [scheduled-sqs-automation.yml](https://github.com/HadarNeu/DevSecOps-Pyhton/blob/main/.github/workflows/scheduled-sqs-automation.yml) workflow is scheduled to run once a day.

 ### Challenges I Encountered
 * **GitHub OIDC provider-** I didn't want to use credentials as secrets in the GitHub environment because it usually means the credentials don't have any time constraint.
-OICD Provider combined with a role containing fitting trust policies is a pretty straightforward proccess but difficult to debug due to lack of logs.
+OIDC Provider configured to a role containing the provider's trust policies is a pretty straightforward proccess but difficult to debug due to lack of logs.
 * **Env Vars use in Docker Container-** Locally works a certain way that doesn't work with GitHub actions.
 I've had to dive deep into loads of blogs until I found my current solution.
 Of course, this solution will probably not be used in a normal company, since K8s has ConfigMap and Secrets.
-* **Trivy -** I found that it made no sense to have a trivy test (on code/ images) without having the opportunity to view the results in a comfortable way.
+* **Trivy-** I found that it made no sense to have a trivy test (on code/ images) without having the opportunity to view the results in a comfortable way.
 Eventually I ended up with the sarif file solution that sends all security results to GitHuv Security Tab.

 ### What's Next?
 1. **Log file beautify-** take file extention and put it in the end of the file name when pushing to s3.